 MJIIT strives to create partnerships through a hybrid approach of joint research, joint supervision, student-exchange, and staff mobility within the Japanese consortium universities.
 Presently, facilities at MJIIT in Kuala Lumpur include a new multi-storey building with state-of-the-art laboratories for research and development.
 Moreover, MJIIT is able to exploit all the facilities of UTM including the established research facilities and support of experienced academics.
-Figure 1 shows the new MJIIT building while Figure 2 illustrates the current organization chart of MJIIT.
-Figure 2 shows the staff members which are part of postgraduate committee led by Deputy Dean (Academic & Student Development).
-More details of the committee are in Section 1.5.
-Figure 4 summarizes the advantages of being a postgraduate student in MJIIT.
+Figure 1 shows the current organization chart of MJIIT.